kodedninja/nanoconstruct/readme.md

 ```

 ## Getting Started
 If your component depends on custom states or parameters, you can wrap it into a simple wrapper function.
-Otherwise, input the component's file.
+Otherwise, use the component's file.

 A simple wrapper function looks like this:
 ```javascript